PistonDevelopers/rust-empty/README.md

-rust-empty
+Rust-Empty
 ==========

 A Makefile to get started with Rust development.
 MIT license (or just use it as you like).
-Requires Linux or Mac OS X.
+Requires Linux or Mac OS X (with developer tools).

 If you want to contact me, I often hang around in the #rust IRC channel (bvssvni)

 ##What is Rust-Empty?

-Starting a new project with the Rust programming language is not easy.
-There are tons of slightly-annoying-but-not-critical-things to remember.
+Rust-Empty is a user friendly Makefile/Bash setup tool for Rust programmers.
+Makefiles runs out of the box on Linux and OSX (with developer tools).
+The setup uses best practices and conventions learned from the Rust community.
+Pull requests/fixes are welcome!

+*Latest feature: A 'rusti' like script similar to the bot in IRC!*

+What are these 'best practices'?

 For example: